 99% of the body's calcium is stored in the bones, with the remaining 1% stored in other tissues, including the blood plasma.
 The calcium test measures the total calcium in the blood plasma.
 About half of this is tightly attached to the protein, albumin, which forms the bulk of the protein in your plasma.
 The calcium level that really counts is the 'free', or unbound, calcium that floats unattached in the plasma.

-If you have low albumin levels, the total calcium in your blood will be less; however, because the amount attached to the albumin is reduced (because there is less albumin), the actual free levels of calcium may be fine (or even raised).
+If you have low albumin levels, the total calcium in your blood will be lower.
+However, because the amount attached to the albumin is reduced (because there is less albumin), the actual free levels of calcium may be normal (or even raised).
 Corrected calcium corrects the figure to give the actual, free amount of calcium.

 Causes of low (corrected) calcium levels

 Calcium levels are regulated by the kidney, thyroid and parathyroid glands, using the hormones parathyroid hormone, calcitonin and vitamin D. Low levels are uncommon.
 Causes include:

 - Hypoparathyroidism (your parathyroid glands do not make enough of their hormone).